buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="articles" slug="relationship-btw-buddhist-monks-and-lay-in-cambodia_kiyoyuki-koike" %}
-- A brief overview of the Theravada "Wat" (monastery) and its relationship with the lay community.
+- A brief overview of the Theravāda "Wat" (monastery) and its relationship with the lay community.

 [CBT] Th.31
 {:.mb-0}
-- The ideal of the "Righteous Monarch" was hugely influential in the Theravada world and continues to justify monarchy in Thailand today.
+- The ideal of the "Righteous Monarch" was hugely influential in the Theravāda world and continues to justify monarchy in Thailand today.

 [CBT] Th.215
 {:.mb-0}
-- The Theravada monks hold up Sariputta as their ideal: the wise, analytical follower of the Buddha.
+- The Theravāda monks hold up Sariputta as their ideal: the wise, analytical follower of the Buddha.

 [CBT] Th.90–91, Th.146, Th.159
 {:.mb-0}